Karate: 18th century

-There were few formal styles of te, but rather many practitioners with their own methods.
-One surviving example is the Motobu-ryū school passed down from the Motobu family by Seikichi Uehara.
+19th and early 20th century

+It is not known when the name tōde (唐手, lit.
+'Tang hand') first came into use in the Ryukyu Kingdom, but according to Ankō Asato, it was popularized from Kanga Sakugawa (1786–1867), who was nicknamed "Tōde Sakugawa."
+Sakugawa was a samurai from Shuri who traveled to Qing China to learn Chinese martial arts.
+The martial arts he mastered were new and different from te.
+As tōde was spread by Sakugawa, traditional te became distinguished as Okinawa-te (沖縄手, lit.
+'Okinawa hand'), and gradually faded away as it merged with tōde.

+It is generally believed that today's karate is a result of the synthesis of te (Okinawa-te) and tōde.
+Funakoshi writes, "In the early modern era, when China was highly revered, many martial artists traveled to China to practice Chinese kenpo, and added it to the ancient kenpo, the so-called 'Okinawa-te'.
+After further study, they discarded the disadvantages of both, adopted their advantages, and added more subtlety, and karate was born."

 Early styles of karate are often generalized as Shuri-te, Naha-te, and Tomari-te, named after the three cities from which they emerged.
 Each area and its teachers had particular kata, techniques, and principles that distinguished their local version of te from the others.

-Members of the Okinawan upper classes were sent to China regularly to study various political and practical disciplines.
-The incorporation of empty-handed Chinese Kung Fu into Okinawan martial arts occurred partly because of these exchanges and partly because of growing legal restrictions on the use of weaponry.
-Traditional karate kata bear a strong resemblance to the forms found in Fujian martial arts such as Fujian White Crane, Five Ancestors, and Gangrou-quan (Hard Soft Fist; pronounced "Gōjūken" in Japanese).
-Many Okinawan weapons such as the sai, tonfa, and nunchaku may have originated in and around Southeast Asia.

-Sakukawa Kanga (1786–1867) had studied pugilism and staff (bo) fighting in China (according to one legend, under the guidance of Kosokun, originator of kusanku kata).
-In 1806, he started teaching a fighting art in the city of Shuri that he called "Tudi Sakukawa," which meant "Sakukawa of China Hand."
-This was the first known recorded reference to the art of "Tudi," written as 唐手.
-Around the 1820s Sakukawa's most significant student Matsumura Sōkon (1809–1899) taught a synthesis of te (Shuri-te and Tomari-te) and Shaolin (Chinese 少林) styles.
-Matsumura's style would later become the Shōrin-ryū style.
+Around the 1820s, Matsumura Sōkon (1809–1899) began teaching Okinawa-te.
+Matsumura was, according to one theory, a student of Sakugawa.
+Matsumura's style later became the origin of many Shuri-te schools.

-Matsumura taught his art to Itosu Ankō (1831–1915) among others.
-Itosu adapted two forms he had learned from Matsumura.
-These are kusanku and chiang nan.
-He created the ping'an forms ("heian" or "pinan" in Japanese) which are simplified kata for beginning students.
-In 1901, Itosu helped to get karate introduced into Okinawa's public schools.
+Itosu Ankō (1831–1915) studied under Matsumura and Bushi Nagahama of Naha-te.
+He created the Pin'an forms ("Heian" in Japanese) which are simplified kata for beginning students.
+In 1905, Itosu helped to get karate introduced into Okinawa's public schools.
 These forms were taught to children at the elementary school level.
 Itosu's influence in karate is broad.
 The forms he created are common across nearly all styles of karate.
-His students became some of the most well-known karate masters, including Gichin Funakoshi, Kenwa Mabuni, and Chōki Motobu.
+His students became some of the most well-known karate masters, including Motobu Chōyū, Motobu Chōki, Yabu Kentsū, Hanashiro Chōmo, Gichin Funakoshi and Kenwa Mabuni.
 Itosu is sometimes referred to as "the Grandfather of Modern Karate."

 In 1881, Higaonna Kanryō returned from China after years of instruction with Ryu Ryu Ko and founded what would become Naha-te.
 One of his students was the founder of Gojū-ryū, Chōjun Miyagi.
 Chōjun Miyagi taught such well-known karateka as Seko Higa (who also trained with Higaonna), Meitoku Yagi, Miyazato Ei'ichi, and Seikichi Toguchi, and for a very brief time near the end of his life, An'ichi Miyagi (a teacher claimed by Morio Higaonna).